-Somehow, this particular infographic pointed to Jake in Avatar as the sole protagonist with a disability in recent high-grossing science fiction movies.
+Somehow, this particular infographic pointed to Jake in Avatar as the sole “protagonist with a disability” in recent high-grossing science fiction movies.
 For starters, I don’t know how Professor Xavier didn’t get on this list.
-I suppose he isn’t disabled until the end of X-Men: First Class and may not be considered the primary protagonist of the earlier movies, but surely X-Men: Days of Future Past counts.
-The scene where he faces the chair in resigned horror actually had me crying in the theatre.
-I am not wheelchair-bound, however, I could relate all too well to his overwhelming fear and despair at being faced with the limitations of his new reality, one he has been doing everything to avoid.
+I suppose he isn’t disabled until the end of X-Men: First Class and may not be considered the primary protagonist of the earlier movies, but surely X-Men: Days of Future Past counts, even if it may illicit mixed reactions from the disability community.

-Narrowing our definition of “protagonist with a disability” to “protagonist who is visibly and permanently wheelchair-bound” is rather limiting and erases a lot of people and their struggles.
-It also reinforces the so-called disability binary, where people are either 100% wheelchair-bound at all times or they’re faking for the disability benefits or the sweet, sweet parking space.
-You can see it in memes that call out people for standing despite having a wheelchair or the angry notes many receive for legally parking in a handicapped spot while not looking handicapped enough (a pretty regular occurrence in the invisible illness community).
+Narrowing our definition of “protagonist with a disability” to “protagonist who visibly and permanently requires a wheelchair” is rather limiting and erases a lot of people and their struggles.
+It also reinforces the so-called disability binary, where people are either completely and visibly disabled at all times or they’re faking for the disability benefits or the sweet, sweet parking space.
+You can see it in memes that call out people for standing despite having a wheelchair or the angry notes many receive for legally parking in a handicapped spot while not looking disabled enough (a pretty regular occurrence in the invisible illness community).
 Fun fact: many wheelchair users are, at least to some degree, ambulatory and many disabled people do not use a wheelchair at all.

-There is a whole spectrum of physical and medical limitations that can change in severity over time or from day to day.
+There is a whole spectrum of disabilities and medical conditions that can change in severity over time or from day to day.
 These realities are met with enough skepticism, judgment, and misunderstanding as it is.
-So-called progressive circles further propagating this mindset in a well-intentioned attempt to draw awareness to the representation of people with disabilities is one step forward and three steps backs.
+So-called progressive circles further propagating this mindset in a well-intentioned attempt to draw awareness to the representation of disabled people is one step forward and three steps backs.